dbaston/gdal/doc/source/user/configoptions.rst

     setting CHECK_WITH_INVERT_PROJ=TRUE that forces ogrct.cpp to check the consistency of each requested projection result with the invert projection.

-    If set to NO, gdalwarp will behave like GDAL/OGR < 1.7.0
+    If set to NO, gdalwarp wil not attempt to use the invert projection.

 .. config:: THRESHOLD
    :since: 1.7.0